kevin-labtani/laravel-pizzahouse/README.md

 ### External images and css

 just put the files in the `/public` folder, then to link `/public/styles/main.css` in our layouts, just link to `/styles/main.css`

+### Query Parameters

+we can access the query params "name" for the address `http://localhost:8000/pizzas?name=mario` in the controller for the "pizzas" route at `request('name')`